Navy bribery fugitive 'Fat Leonard' seeks Venezuelan asylum

 U.S. authorities have 30 days to formally request his extradition.
 In an email, a Department of Justice spokesperson has said that the agency does not comment on extradition-related matters.

-The U.S. attorney’s office did not immediately respond to an email seeking comment about Francis’ request for asylum in Venezuela.
+The U.S. attorney’s office declined to comment when asked about Francis’ request for asylum in Venezuela.

 Goodman reported from Miami.